tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session Planning.md

 - Shapeshifter / Doppelgangers.
 - Lemonade stand mafia
 - Quantum locked creatures.
 - Triple illithid empires that wiped each other out.
-They have knowledge of the [[Primordial|primordials]], but only exist in tiny fractions in modern times.
+They have knowledge of the [[Caldwell's Field|primordials]], but only exist in tiny fractions in modern times.
 ### NPCs:
 - Man with a pumpkin head
 - Pillsbury dough man